alienlebarge/alienlebarge.github.com/_posts/2014-07-31-mapbox-map.md

 {name}-{label}+{color}({lon},{lat})
 ```

-As everythings are is specific for each post/map, we will add this in the Front Matter of the post.
+As everything are is specific for each post/map, we will add this in the Front Matter of the post.

 ```
 markers: